-- 3.8 All service users registered with a Somerset GP, who have been admitted to the RUH shall be identified on a daily basis and advised to the individual service user's GP. - 3.9 Service user expected date of discharge, clinical criteria for discharge and information on complexity shall be obtained. - 3.10 Service users shall be assigned to one of the following complexity categories: - Simple (for e.g., signposting only provided) - Complex (for example only requiring a package of care) - Highly Complex (for example, where there are multiple issues requiring multi-agency input which might include safeguarding issues, service user not having mental capacity, fast track CHC service users) - 3.11 Those service users with potential 'complex/highly complex' discharge needs shall be identified prior to becoming medically fit. - 3.12 A list of service users deemed medically fit for discharge will be reviewed on a daily basis.
-This may include service users identified by the Service, in addition to those identified by the RUH. - 3.13 Service user progress will be tracked, using available information and through attendance at relevant meetings, to identify in a timely manner those patients deemed medically fit for discharge, before they appear on the 'medically fit for discharge list (the 'green list') including as appropriate:
+- 3.8 All service users registered with a Somerset GP, who have been admitted to the RUH shall be identified on a daily basis and advised to the individual service user's GP. - 3.9 Service user expected date of discharge, clinical criteria for discharge and information on complexity shall be obtained. - 3.10 Service users shall be assigned to one of the following complexity categories: - Pathway 0 (able to be discharged) - Pathway 1 (Home First) - Pathway 2 (Discharge to a community hospital) - Pathway 3 (complex discharge) - 3.11 Those service users categorised as pathway 3 shall be identified prior to becoming medically fit.

-- involvement in review of reported delayed transfers of care (DTOC) - regular progress chasing meetings - involvement in service user MDT meetings, including those where Continuing Healthcare is required - involvement in emergency readmissions and review of medical records where appropriate, to facilitate successful discharge at the earliest opportunity - 3.14 The Provider will liaise directly with the service user and/or their carer to ensure the proposed discharge pathway is appropriate. - 3.15 Support will be provided to any existing in-reach services on an ad-hoc basis where necessary to expedite discharge, ensuring the identified pathway is the most appropriate for the service user. - 3.16 The Provider will respond to complex issues, attending multi-disciplinary meetings as required with the service user/carer and all relevant stakeholders, to facilitate solutions which promote safe discharge; this may include, but is not limited to service users with a delayed transfer of care and service users accessing Continuing Health Care - 3.17 A daily discharge list will be shared with individual GP practices to support early primary care follow up. - 3.18 The Provider will be represented in RUH Trust wide escalation discussions with the Commissioner.
+- 3.12 A list of service users deemed medically fit for discharge will be reviewed on a daily basis.
+This may include service users identified by the Service, in addition to those identified by the RUH. - 3.13 Service user progress will be tracked, using available information and through attendance at relevant meetings, to identify in a timely manner those patients deemed medically fit for discharge, before they appear on the 'medically fit for discharge list (the 'green list') including as appropriate: - involvement in review of reported delayed transfers of care (DTOC) - · regular progress chasing meetings - involvement in service user MDT meetings, including those where Continuing Healthcare is required - involvement in emergency readmissions and review of medical records where appropriate, to facilitate successful discharge at the earliest opportunity - 3.14 The Provider will liaise directly with the service user and/or their carer to ensure the proposed discharge pathway is appropriate. - 3.15 Support will be provided to any existing in-reach services on an ad-hoc basis where necessary to expedite discharge, ensuring the identified pathway is the most appropriate for the service user. - 3.16 The Provider will respond to complex issues, attending multi-disciplinary meetings as required with the service user/carer and all relevant stakeholders, to facilitate solutions which promote safe discharge; this may include, but is not limited to service users with a delayed transfer of care and service users accessing Continuing Health Care - 3.17 A daily discharge list will be shared with individual GP practices to support early primary care follow up. - 3.18 The Provider will be represented in RUH Trust wide escalation discussions with the Commissioner.
 This could be achieved by representation through other in-reach services which regularly participate in such discussions.